ATLAS: Automated Toolkit for Large-Scale Verified Code Synthesis: Abstract

 \section{Abstract}

-Large language models have shown potential for program verification, but progress is hindered by the scarcity of verified code for training.
-We present ATLAS\footnotemark[1], an automated pipeline that synthesizes verified programs at scale to address this data bottleneck.
-ATLAS generates complete Dafny programs with specifications, implementations, and proofs, producing 2.7K verified programs from which we extract over 19K training examples—more than 7 per verified program—by decomposing the synthesis process into multiple specialized tasks.
-Fine-tuning Qwen 2.5 7B Coder on this dataset produces substantial gains: +23 percentage points on DafnyBench and +50 percentage points on DafnySynthesis.
-These results demonstrate that synthetic verified code can effectively enhance LLM capabilities for formal verification.
+Large language models have become proficient at generating functional code, but ensuring the output truly matches the programmer's intent remains difficult.
+Testing improves trust, yet for safety-critical applications, formal verification provides the only true guarantees through machine-checked proofs.
+However, verified code remains scarce compared to mainstream languages or mathematical theorem proving, limiting LLM capabilities in this domain.
+We present ATLAS, an automated pipeline that synthesizes verified programs to address this data bottleneck.
+Applied to the TACO dataset of Python solutions to LeetCode-style problems, ATLAS generates 2.7K verified Dafny programs, each with high-quality specifications and machine-checked proofs.
+Through task decomposition, we extract 19K training examples.
+Fine-tuning Qwen 2.5 7B Coder on this data improves performance from 32.4\% to 56.9\% on DafnyBench and from 15.8\% to 65.8\% on DafnySynthesis, demonstrating that synthetic data generation is a viable path to scaling LLM capabilities for formal verification.